BeneNat/high-level-oop-apps-design-labs/README.md

 This software is distributed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for the full text.

 ---
-*AGH University of Krakow - Designing and creating high-level object-oriented applications Project 2025*
+*AGH University of Krakow - Designing and creating high-level object-oriented applications 2025*